wpscode/wpscode/README.md

 - 👋 Hi, I’m Nan Wang and this @wpscode contains all my work at WPS!
 - 👀 I’m interested in college football, learning new coding skills and exploring new feaures of GitHub.
-- 🌱 I’m currently learning deep leaning.
+- 🌱 I’m currently learning deep learning.
 - 📫 How to reach me nw.wangnan@aol.com

 <!---